Buy-to-let lending criteria

 The maximum number of applicants is four.
 Only two will be used for affordability.

-All advisers submitting a CBTL application must hold the relevant CBTL FCA permissions.
-They must also have their normal mortgage ones.
-They must be on an advised sale basis.
+All advisers submitting a CBTL application must hold the relevant CBTL FCA permissions as well as full mortgage permissions.
+The application must be on an advised sale basis.

 Applicants must not have unspent convictions or pending prosecutions for fraud or dishonesty.